10/30/2024

 speaker

-for OSA, yeah, OSA is, you know, we're sort of coming up on the completion of the trial.
-So, you know, we're now starting to focus more on the medical affairs side.
-So it's more preparatory, to make sure we're in a good place to potentially commercialize the asset.
+And for OSA, yeah, OSA is, you know, we're sort of coming up on the completion of the trial.
+So, you know, we're now starting to focus more on the, on the medical affairs side.
+So it's more preparatory, you know, to make sure we're in a good place to potentially commercialize the asset.

 speaker

-And just to add on the OSA front, you know, like Ahmed said, we're targeting submission in the first half of 2025.
-So to your point, if we make a decision to commercialize or extend the investment, this is most likely not a 2025 story.
-This is 26 and beyond.
+And just to add on the OSA front, you know, like Amit said, you know, we're targeting submission in the first half of 2025.
+So to your point, if we make a decision to commercialize or extend the investment, this is most likely not a 2025. uh story this is beyond this is 26 and beyond got it thanks so much glad and thanks everybody thank you we have no further questions in the queue so i'll turn the call back to vladimir maketsaria for any closing remarks yeah so lydia thank you for helping us facilitate the call and thank you everyone for joining the call today and more importantly for your support and interest in Livanova.
+Have a great day ahead.
+Thank you.

 speaker